divmgl/nwire/README.md

 }
 ```

-## Project status

-nwire.js is in its infancy and can be improved.
-The following items are currently being worked on:

-* Better tests
-* Circular dependency prevention
-* Benchmarking for memory management and overall performance
+## Suggestions and questions

+If you have any suggestions or questions regarding this project, please open an issue.
 If you feel that you have a feature that would be useful to add, fork it and open a pull request.